 A Day in the Life of A Registered Nurse

 No matter their specialty, most RNs work many hours during any given work week.
-Most registered nurse jobs have shifts lasting for 10 to 12 hours, with 3 to 4 shifts per week.5 But depending on facility needs, a single shift can scale up to 24 or even 36 hours.
+Most registered nurse jobs have shifts lasting for 10 to 12 hours, with 3 to 4 shifts per week.5 Nursing assistants often work alongside them.
+But depending on facility needs, a single shift can scale up to 24 or even 36 hours.

 These long work hours are a major aspect of what makes RNs some of the most dedicated, driven workers in healthcare.
-With that, let’s look at a typical 10- to 12-hour shift for these nursing care professionals.
+What does a RN nurse do during a typical 10- to 12-hour shift and what's the career outlook for all these nursing care professionals?

 Beginning of Shift